 - Acting as first or second assistants during surgery

 - Responding to life-threatening emergencies

 Q. How does a PA work with their supervising physicians?

-A. Each PA must be supervised by a physician.
+A. Each PA must be supervised by at least one physician.
 The physician supervises the PA either when both are at the same location or by telephone.
-The supervising physician must always be available to the PA should the need arise.
-The supervising physician is responsible for following each patient's progress.
+The supervising physician must always be available to the PA should the need arise, and is responsible for following each patientís progress.

 Q. Is there any difference in fees charged by a PA and a physician for the same service?

-A. In many medical offices the charges are the same regardless of which health care provider is seen.
-As a general rule, the PA spends a great deal of time with patients.
-A PA emphasizes primary care and patient education, which may reduce the number of return visits.
+A. In many medical offices, the charges are the same regardless of which health care provider is seen.

 Q. Is a PA covered by malpractice insurance?